docker/docs/docker-for-windows/install-windows-home.md

 ![whale on taskbar](images/whale-icon-systray.png)

-If the whale icon is hidden in the Notifications area, click the up arrow on the taskbar to show it.
-To learn more, see [Docker Settings](/docker-for-windows/index.md#docker-settings-dialog).

-When the initialization is complete, Docker Desktop launches the onboarding tutorial.
+When the initialiation is complete, Docker Desktop launches the onboarding tutorial.
 The tutorial includes a simple exercise to build an example Docker image, run it as a container, push and save the image to Docker Hub.

 ![Docker Quick Start tutorial](images/docker-tutorial-win.png){:width="450px"}

 Congratulations!
-You are now successfully running Docker Desktop on Windows.
+You are now successfully running Docker Desktop on Windows Home.

 ## Uninstall Docker Desktop

-To uninstall Docker Desktop from your Windows machine:
+To uninstall Docker Desktop from your Windows Home machine:

 1. From the Windows **Start** menu, select **Settings** > **Apps** > **Apps & features**.
 2. Select **Docker Desktop** from the **Apps & features** list and then select **Uninstall**.
 3. Click **Uninstall** to confirm your selection.

+> **Note**
+>
-> **Note:** Uninstalling Docker Desktop will destroy Docker containers and images local to the machine and remove the files generated by the application.
+> Uninstalling Docker Desktop will destroy Docker containers and images local to the machine and remove the files generated by the application.

 ## Switch between Stable and Edge versions